vickonrails/vickonrails/README.md

+# Hi,
-Hi, I'm Victor - a Nigeria-based Frontend Engineer/Product Designer.
+I'm Victor - a Nigeria-based Frontend Engineer/Product Designer.
 I recently counted 3 years of designing & building interfaces on the web.
 It's been a great journey so far💪🏾.

-Here are a few things I'm currently learning about
+## I'm currently learning about

 🧰 Design Systems <br/>
 🗺 Software Engineering Workflows <br/>